bigscience-workshop/promptsource/CONTRIBUTING.md

 in `answer_choices`.
 * **Formatting multple-choice questions.** If the output should match the name of the choice (e.g., “World News”), then it should list the choices either as part of a grammatical question or a list with the marker for each (e.g, dashes).
-If the output should indicate the choice from the list (e.g., “A,” “Explanation 1,” etc.), then it should list the choices with the indicator before each one.
+If the target should indicate the choice from the list (e.g., “A,” “Explanation 1,” etc.), then it should list the choices with the indicator before each one.
 * **Choosing input and target pairs.** Lots of datasets have multiple columns that can be